 * US jobs report looms as big test of recovery hopes

 * Euro lower as ECB steps up easing rhetoric, stops short of action

 By Wayne Cole

-SYDNEY, April 4 Asian markets put discretion before valour on Friday as investors counted down the final hours to the U.S. jobs report, while the euro nursed a grudge after the European Central Bank opened the door to more aggressive easing, albeit not just yet.
+SYDNEY, April 4 (Reuters) - Asian markets were settling for a subdued session on Friday as investors counted down the hours to the U.S. jobs report, while the euro nursed a grudge after the European Central Bank opened the door to more aggressive easing, albeit not just yet.

 With virtually no major data of note due in Asia, moves were minor across the region.
-Australia's share market inched up 0.2 percent, while MSCI's broadest index of Asia-Pacific shares outside Japan barely budged.
+Australia’s share market dipped 0.1 percent, while MSCI’s broadest index of Asia-Pacific shares outside Japan barely budged.

-Wall Street had been no livelier, with the Dow ending flat and the S&P 500 off 0.11 percent.
-On Friday, the S&P 500 E-Mini contract was just a whisker firmer.
+Japan’s Nikkei eased 0.2 percent, though a softer yen provided some support.
+Wall Street was no livelier, with the Dow ending flat and the S&P 500 off 0.11 percent.

 The March U.S. payrolls report looms as a major test to the argument that the economic weakness of January and February was due to bad weather and the recovery is still on track.